XKNX/xknx/docs/binary_sensor.md

 Binary sensors which have either the state "on" or "off".
 Binary sensors could be e.g. a switch in the wall (the thing you press on when switching on the light) or a motion detector.

 Switches are mainly intended to act on input, which means to execute so called `Actions`.
-An action can be the switching of an outlet or light or the moving of a cover.
+An action can be toggling a switch or a light or the moving of a cover.

 The logic within switches can further handle if a button is pressed once or twice - and trigger different actions.
 Use the attribute `counter` for this purpose.